regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 Each credit batch has a unique ID (i.e. denomination) that starts with the abbreviation of the credit type followed by the start date, end date, and batch sequence number.
 For example, `C01-20190101-20200101-001` would be the first batch issued (`001`) from the first carbon credit class (`C01`) and the reduction of carbon emissions was measured between `20190101` and `20200101`.

-A credit batch is associated with a project, which includes information about the project implementing the methodologies defined within the credit class, and any additional information can be attached to the metadata field.
+Each credit batch is associated with an on-chain project, linking information about the on-the-ground project implementing the methodologies defined within the credit class.
+Additional information about a specific batch can be attached to the batch's metadata field.
 When credits are issued, they can be issued in a tradable or retired state.
 The credit batch also tracks the total number of active credits (tradable and retired credits) and the total number of cancelled credits.

 ## Credits